Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Introduction

 In Section \ref{sec: pathologies}, we collect some results concerning pathologies of local torsors over RDPs, which include (non-)uniqueness, (non-)normality, and (non-)rationality of such local torsors, as well as non-existence of Galois closures and some pathologies in the deformation theory of quotient RDPs.

 \begin{VoidRoman}[Acknowledgements] We thank Fabio Bernasconi, Brian Conrad, H\'el\`ene Esnault, Leo Herr, Hiroyuki Ito, Matt Satriano, Karl Schwede, Nick Shepherd-Barron, and Claudia Stadlmayr for discussion.
+We also thank the referees for their many comments.
+Part of the research on this article was done whilst the first named author was on sabbatical at the University of Oxford and he thanks the Mathematical Institute for kind hospitality during his stay.
 The first named author was supported by the ERC Consolidator Grant 681838 (K3CRYSTAL).
 The second named author was supported by the DFG Research Grant MA 8510/1-1.
 The third named author was supported by JSPS KAKENHI Grant Numbers JP16K17560 and JP20K14296. \end{VoidRoman}

 \begin{VoidRoman}[Notations and Conventions]

 Throughout this article, $k$ denotes a field of characteristic $p\geq0$ and it will be algebraically closed until otherwise stated.
 By abuse of notation, we shall not distinguish between finite groups and their associated constant group schemes over $k$. \end{VoidRoman}